 We found 5 internists who accept Humana Premier near Statesboro, GA.

-Dr. Maria Moogerfeld sees patients in Statesboro, GA.
-Her medical specialty is general internal medicine.
-Dr. Moogerfeld's average patient rating is 5.0 stars out of 5.
-She takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Maria Moogerfeld is a Statesboro, GA physician who specializes in general internal medicine.
+She is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.